wp-plugins/publish-to-schedule/readme.txt

 == Changelog ==

+= 3.1.12 =
+* Pages and menu items was being automatically scheduled too!
+Now only posts are scheduled as it should be since the beginning!!
+Thanks "nordlund".

 = 3.1.11 =
 * Rarely times a post recently scheduled were not detected and another were scheduled for the same day.
 Fixed!

 = 3.1.10 =